Explore-AI/moving-big-data-predict-airflow/moving_big_data_predict_student_instructions.md

 > 📝 &nbsp; **BUCKET NAMING CONVENTION**  &nbsp; 📝
 >
-> Use the following convention when providing a bucket name: cohort-mbd-predict-{firstname}-{lastname}-monitored-bucket.
+> Use the following convention when providing a bucket name: {cohort}-mbd-predict-{firstname}-{lastname}-monitored-bucket.
 For example, 2301FT-mbd-predict-dora-explorer-monitored-bucket.

 ### Create an event-based lambda